princepoirier/capstone-weather/module-b.md

 #### E. Header and footer

+**Step 33: Create footer styling rules**<br />
-1. Setup the `.footer` to have a shaded (translucent) background to sit over the gradient background of the body, as well as some other spacing and font styles:
+Setup the `.footer` to have a shaded (translucent) background to sit over the gradient background of the body, as well as some other spacing and font styles:
    ```css
    .footer {
      background-color: var(--shade-dark);